codeguy/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 * [Learn about `filter_var`][4]
 * [Learn about `filter_input`][5]

-### Escaping and Sanitization
+### Escaping And Sanitization

 Sanitization removes illegal or unsafe characters from foreign input.
-Escaping does not alter the value of the input but instead converts certain special characters into a safer escaped form, e.g. using HTML hexadecimal or named entities to prevent the injection of angle brackets that might allow new tags to be introduced into a HTML document.
+Escaping does not alter the meaning of the input value but instead converts certain special characters into a safer escaped form, e.g. using HTML hexadecimal or named entities to prevent the injection of angle brackets that might allow new tags to be introduced into a HTML document while ensuring that angle brackets can still be included in the rendered text.

-For example, you should escape foreign input before including the input in HTML or inserting it into a raw SQL query.
+For example, you should escape and/or sanitize foreign input before outputting it into HTML or inserting it into a raw SQL query (for output to the database).
 When you use bound parameters with [PDO](#databases), it will escape the input for you.

 The escaping required of foreign input will depend on the HTML context it is injected into.
 Escaping for HTML text differs from escaping for Javascript or